Pranavhc/Secure-Notes-2023/Readme.md

 The GUI is created using an advanced and efficient UI framework know as Flutter.<br>
 For data storage, a document oriented and NoSql database, MongoDb was the perfect choice.
 </p>

-<p>For more details, checkout Server & Client directories in the repository.</p>